janelia-flyem/pydvid/docs/source/maintenance.rst

 Your changes will not be visible online until they are applied to the special ``gh-pages`` branch of pydvid and pushed.

-There is a script in pydvid for automating this process.
+Fortunately, there is a script in pydvid for automating this process.

-It is highly recommended that you use a special local copy of the pydvid repo to do this.
+.. note:: To avoid losing any uncommitted changes in your working copy, it is highly recommended that you use a special local copy of the pydvid repo to do this.

 Just follow these steps:

 1) Make sure your changes to the .rst files are pushed to pydvid/master.
 2) Make a new clone of the pydvid repo, and checkout the ``gh-pages`` branch.